-The Fire Log is available on campus at the UHDPS in the Operations Building during normal business hours at the UHDPS, adjacent to Parking Lot E. Normal business hours are Monday through Friday, 8:00 a.m. to 4:00 p.m.
+The Fire Log is available on campus in the UHDPS in the Operations Building adjacent to Parking Lot E during normal business hours.
+Normal business hours are Monday through Friday, 8:00 a.m. to 4:00 p.m.

 FIRE SAFETY POLICY